baptisterey/UE4_ZeldaBotw_SheikahRunes/README.md

   <br><i>Link can hit froze objects to create momentum</i>
 </p>

 With the <b>Stasis</b> rune, Link can freeze objects in time, allowing him to create momentum by hitting them.
+He can them release them, and all the momentum launch the object with great force.

 ### Magnesis 🧲